Drama Lessons and Live Sessions – for teachers, teaching assistants, drama practitioners, storytellers, freelancers!

 Freelance Theatre Practitioner

 I love the way you have designed this valuable sharing experience in your on-line course The Inspiring Drama Teacher.
 I am deeply interested in understanding how to cultivate school teachers into becoming drama teachers in their schools.
 I live and work in India and more and more schools are getting interested in drama in their classrooms.
 I’m thrilled that so many teachers responded to my gentle nudge to attend this course.
 Thank you for all your precious books and wonderful sharing.

 Sanjna Kapoor is well known for her passionate work with theatre over two decades, and for having built Prithvi Theatre into one of India’s premier cultural hubs.
 The Merchant Ivory film, Shakespeare Wallah, was loosely based on her family, which starred her father and her aunt, actress Felicity Kendal.
 In 2020 Sanjna was awarded the Chevalier dans l’Ordre des Arts et des Lettres, a knighthood conferred by the Ministry of Culture, Government of France in recognition of significant contributions to the arts, literature and the propagation of these fields.

-Join The Inspiring Drama Teacher Award-Nominated Course
+Join The Inspiring Drama Teacher Course and Community

 What They Said…

 ‘Thank you so much for your lovely email and feedback.
 I have thoroughly enjoyed the course and taken so much away from it.
 You have truly given me so many useful ideas, themes, games etc that have made my teaching so much easier.
 Having also brought so many of your books and used them widely in various contexts I’m excited to do the same this year.’

 ‘This course came to me at a time when I needed something to think about that had nothing to do with covid and it was a wonderful distraction, I thoroughly enjoyed it and I thank you from the bottom of my heart.’